openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

-The type of each operand in a numerical comparison operator must be convertible (see :ref:`Kinds of Conversion`) to a numeric type; a compile-time error occurs otherwise.
+The type of each operand in a numerical comparison operator must be convertible (see :ref:`Kinds of Conversion`) to a numeric type.
+Otherwise, a compile-time error occurs.

 Numeric types conversions (see :ref:`Primitive Types Conversions`) are performed on each operand as follows:

 -  Signed integer comparison if the converted type of the operand is *int* or *long*.

 -  Floating-point comparison if the converted type of the operand is *float* or *double*.

 .. index::
    numerical comparison operator